Beyond the Frame

 I am a development practitioner and writer working at the intersection of sociology, humanitarian action, and systems thinking.
 My work explores how power, symbolism, and discourse shape the practice of international aid, and how meaning is made, lost, or reimagined within those systems.

 My academic path includes a Master of Science in Humanitarian Action from the University of San Diego’s Kroc School of Peace Studies, where I received the Academic Excellence Award for my independent thesis, The Missing Link: GINGOs, INGOs, and the Fractured Promise of Localization.
 The manuscript has been finalized and is currently under peer review in a scientific journal.
+I am also the lead co-author of a second manuscript on mass school abductions and the erosion of social cohesion in Northern Nigeria, which has been submitted for review.

 My work